sulimanYB/Cancer_prediction_using_decision_trees/README.md

 Using all the features, predict whether a tumor is malignant or benign:
 * Using adaBoost and Bagging

+Using all the features, predict whether a tumor is malignant or benign:
+* Using GridSearch to tune the hyperparameters of the Decesion Tree

 The directory structure:

 ```